 Safety and Training of Oil Spill Response Workers

-If workers have health related questions about the oil spill, call your local Poison Control Center at 1(800) 222-1222.
+If workers have health related questions about the oil spill, call your local Poison Control Center at 800-222-1222.
 Poison Control Centers offer free, confidential services 24 hours a day, seven days a week and are staffed by medically trained professionals.
-If workers encounter a hazardous working condition, contact 1-800-321-OSHA (6742) or TTY 1-877-889-5627.
+If workers encounter a hazardous working condition, contact 800-321-OSHA (6742) or TTY 877-889-5627.

 Two different levels of training for oil spill workers have been developed and supported by NIEHS.

 - 40-hour Training Course on Hazardous Waste Operations and Emergency Response.
 This is commonly known as HAZWOPER training.
 This is part of our regular, ongoing worker training offered through NIEHS and the Occupational Safety and Health Administration (OSHA).
-This extensive training is now being delivered to supervisors and individuals who will likely have direct contact with oil spill products.
-More than 1,000 people in the Gulf Coast region have completed the HAZWOPER training.
+This extensive training is for supervisors and individuals who will likely have direct contact with oil spill products.

 - Short 2 and 4-hour training courses on Safety and Health Awareness.
-The NIEHS, together with OSHA, helped develop several short educational courses, including some online training, which focus on the necessary hazard awareness and safety training for all oil spill workers hired by BP.
-This training is provided to individuals who will have minimal contact oil with spill products.
+The NIEHS, together with OSHA, helped develop several short educational courses, including some online training, which focus on the necessary hazard awareness and safety training for all oil spill workers.
+This training is provided to individuals who will have minimal contact with oil spill products.

 Federal Oil Spill Resources